 What pastors DON’T want for Pastor Appreciation Month

 Every October, pastors everywhere get showered with a plethora of useless gifts from their congregation members.
 Mugs, pens, and small plaques are among the biggest culprits.
-While these items may seem quaint and thoughtful at the time, the truth is that many of them will eventually end up on a shelf, packed away or even worse in the trash.
+While these items may seem quaint and thoughtful at the time, the truth is that many of them will eventually end up on a shelf, packed away, or even worse in the trash.

 What pastors REALLY want for Pastor Appreciation Month

 For example, you could get them a restaurant gift card.
 Now I know what you might be thinking, “gift cards are not meaningful!”
-Hear me out, you are paying for an experience so they can spend quality time with their friends and families away from the demands of church.
+Hear me out, you are paying for an experience so they can spend quality time with their friends and families away from the demands of the church.

 Maybe your pastor is into motorcycles or RC planes.
 Maybe they like to paint or play an instrument.
-If you invest in something that specifically relates to their interests, they will not only appreciate the gift, but appreciate your thought and sincerity, as well.
+If you invest in something that specifically relates to their interests, they will not only appreciate the gift but appreciate your thought and sincerity, as well.

 Ultimately, the purpose of Pastor Appreciation Month is not to donate all your useless junk or use up the extra cards you have lying around the house.
 The purpose is to truly give back to those who have given you so much.
-During this time, we should show them the love of Christ and really get to know them – not just as mentors, but as friends and fellow believers.
-This October, put some thought into how to best show your appreciation for your pastors.
-Expect nothing in return and simply give by the grace of God.
+If you’re still having trouble, consider a card with one of these Pastor Appreciation poems.